Nexis-Network/homepage/content/docs/manage/api-keys.md

 </details>

-Refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api) for other supported Exzo Network API methods.
+Refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api) for other supported Nexis Network API methods.

-## Manage API keys with the Exzo Network API
+## Manage API keys with the Nexis Network API

-API key actions performed in the Exzo Network Console can also be performed using the [Exzo Network API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
-The following examples demonstrate how to create, view, and revoke API keys using the Exzo Network API.
+API key actions performed in the Nexis Network Console can also be performed using the [Nexis Network API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+The following examples demonstrate how to create, view, and revoke API keys using the Nexis Network API.

 ### Prerequisites

-You can create and manage API keys using the Exzo Network API, but you need an API key to start with.
-You can obtain an API key from the Exzo Network Console.
+You can create and manage API keys using the Nexis Network API, but you need an API key to start with.
+You can obtain an API key from the Nexis Network Console.
 For instructions, see [Create an API key](#create-an-api-key).
-In the examples shown below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Exzo Network API request.
+In the examples shown below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Nexis Network API request.

 The `jq` option specified in each example is an optional third-party tool that formats the JSON response, making it easier to read.
 For information about this utility, see [jq](https://stedolan.github.io/jq/).

 ### Create an API key with the API

-The following Exzo Network API method creates an API key.
-To view the API documentation for this method, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/createapikey).
+The following Nexis Network API method creates an API key.
+To view the API documentation for this method, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/createapikey).

 ```text
 POST /api_keys